jonrau1/ElectricEye/README.md

   - [ToDo](https://github.com/jonrau1/ElectricEye#to-do)
 - [License](https://github.com/jonrau1/ElectricEye#license)

+## Synopsis
+- 100% native Security Hub integration & 100% serverless
+- 160+ security & best practice detections not covered by Security Hub nor Config (AppStream, Cognito, EKS, ECR, DocDB, etc.)
+- 60+ multi-account SOAR playbooks
+- CloudFormation & Terraform support
+- 3rd Party Integrations: Config Recorder, Slack, ServiceNow, JIRA, Azure DevOps, Shodan with more on the way

 ## Description
 ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
 All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub.
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.

 ElectricEye runs on AWS Fargate, which is a serverless container orchestration service.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

+ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
+ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack and ElectricEye-Reports integrates with QuickSight (experimental) and the Config-Deletion-Pruner will auto-archive findings as Config-supported resources are deleted.
+All add-ons are supported by both CloudFormation and Terraform and can also be used independly of the core module itself.

 Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Relability Engineers (SREs), Internal Audit and/or Compliance Analysts.